monsterlane/codeigniter3-app/README.md

 5. Extract minify to application/third_part/minify
 6. If you are using a database, fill in your credentials, import the schema file in the docs folder and enable hooks

+## faq

+* If you get an error about the Header command in the root htaccess file, ensure the apache module 'headers' is enabled

 ## license

 (The MIT License) Copyright (c) 2013 Jonathan Down